itisutkarsh/calculator/README.md

 # calculator
- I tried to make program which do basic airthmetic functions.
+ I tried to make program in c which do basic airthmetic functions.